 The PARRISH PLESSIS series has been translated into many languages and adapted into a role-playing game, while the PEACEMAKER series is being adapted into a novel adventure game.

-Marianne has also authored children’s and young adult stories, notably the Night Creatures trilogy a for teens.
+Marianne has also authored children’s and young adult stories, notably the Night Creatures trilogy a dark fantasy series for teens.
 She also writes award-winning crime under the pseudonym Marianne Delacourt.

 Annie Seaton lives on the beautiful mid north coast of New South Wales.
 She sits in her writing chair and gazes at the tranquil Pacific Ocean while she dreams up her stories.
 She writes across genres and has had a successful career since she became a full time author.

 Her debut novel Holiday Affair hit the best seller lists on both Amazon US and Amazon UK within a month of release in 2012.
 Annie has recently signed a three book deal with Pan Macmillan and her first print book, a romantic suspense novel, Kakadu Sunset will be available in bookshops in July 2015.

 In October 2014 she was ranked #1 bestselling author in Amazon Romance series, and a month later voted Author of the Year 2014 in the AusRom Readers' Choice awards.